Exr0nProjects/learn_cpp/problems/contests/dated/2020_07_02/timing_log.md

 I forgot about the other diagonal at first, but after adding it in with a minute to spare it still WA'd.
 Not sure why.

+Update: I was "optimizing" by only checking the top left 15x15 square, except I forgot that the answer can be lower than that (lower than row 15 if its horizontal and righter than column 15 if its vertical).
+Rip.

 #### Problem 2: [uva147](https://onlinejudge.org/index.php?option=onlinejudge&page=show_problem&problem=83)

 I thought it was the classic coin dp so I wrote it like that until i realized that that was counting permutations of coins that sum to the target instead of combinations.